upcs/cs-341-project-sq19-echo/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.1.

+## Sprint 1 Features

+Home page, about page, and login page added.
+Created an Angular web app.
+Added an interactive map.
+Added a menu bar to navigated between pages.
+Added buttons to load data, map updates on button press.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.